 Would you go for a wardrobe like this?

-If you want to make this open wardrobe diy, don’t forget to head over to my shop where you’ll find the printable tutorial.
+If you want to make this open wardrobe diy, don’t forget to download the free tutorial below.